-This week I set some new boundaries with people I love.
+This week I rocked the boat by setting some new boundaries with people I love.

 I asked for what I wanted, knowing it would be counter-cultural.

 Normally, I’d just manage the conflict internally, and not “get real” with myself or others about what I actually wanted.
 I’d tell myself I was meeting my needs for ease, peace and harmony by not bringing things up or asking for what I wanted.

 But, not rocking the boat also came at the expense of my integrity and self-trust.

 As I was deliberating over whether or not to express an inner truth that was increasingly clear to me, but still scary to say out loud, I realized something:

 What often inhibits me from personal truth-telling, is my fear about how the other person or other people might take it.
 I imagine their rage, their hurt, their strong feelings, their shame, and since I don’t want to “hurt them” or “upset them” I would habitually self-silence.

 In my agonizing over whether it was “worth” saying something, a friend of mine reminded me to, “Just speak your truth, ask for what you want, set the limit, and then empathize.”